 Final completion of salvation at resurrection

-Last night we began to discuss the aspect of election, which we noted has been a contentious one in church history with people either following the Reformed/Calvinist perspective or the Arminian/Wesleyan perspective.
-We noted that contrary to what many people have suggested, these are not equivalent systems.
+In our evening service we will discuss the aspect of salvation referred to as election, which has been a contentious one in church history with people either following the Reformed/Calvinist perspective or the Arminian/Wesleyan perspective.
+Contrary to what many people have suggested, these are not equivalent systems.
 That is to say, one of them must be right and the other wrong, since they are saying opposite things.
-At the same time, it is not my view that a difference on this issue should formally separate believers in fellowship and is certainly not a matter of orthodoxy vs. heresy (as say, the view of the Trinity is).
-I laid out the contrast between the two views using the TULIP acronym of the Reformed system, although we noted that these were a response to the 17th century challenge to Reformed theology in Holland brought by Jakob Arminius.
+At the same time, it is not my view that a difference on this issue should formally separate believers in fellowship and is certainly not a matter of orthodoxy vs. heresy (as say, one’s view of the Trinity is).
+The differences between the two views is often summarized using the “TULIP” acronym of the Reformed system, although these “5 points” were a response to the 17th century challenge to Reformed theology in Holland brought by Jakob Arminius.
 Here they are: